-- The long term inflation was increased from 2.1% to 2.25%. - The medical and drug trend rate assumptions were updated to reflect more recent experience and a change in expected per capita health claims to reflect more recent information as of the Measurement Date.
-These changes increased liability by 4.4%. - Coverage acceptance rates for certain employers were updated to reflect more recent subsidy amounts.
-This change decreased liability by 8.2%. - A change in retirement, withdrawal and mortality rates to match those provided by TCRS.
-These changes increased liability by 5.8%.
+The medical and drug trend rate assumptions were updated to reflect more recent experience and a change in expected per capita health claims to reflect more recent information as of the Measurement Date.
+These changes decreased liability by 2.57%.